Lapel, Indiana

-Lapel is a town in Stony Creek Township, Madison County, Indiana, United States.
-It is part of the Anderson, Indiana Metropolitan Statistical Area.
-The population was 2,068 at the 2010 census.
+Lapel is a town in Stony Creek and Green townships, Madison County, Indiana, United States.
+It is part of the Indianapolis–Carmel–Anderson metropolitan statistical area.
+The population was 2,325 at the 2020 census, up from 2,068 in 2010.

 History

 Lapel was platted in 1876 by David Conrad and Samuel Busby when the railroad was extended to that point.
-The name Lapel was chosen because the railroad caused the town to be in the shape of a man’s coat lapel.
+The name "Lapel" was chosen because the railroad caused the town to be in the shape of a man's coat lapel.